-If your cat is staying home while you go on vacation, ask the pet sitter to meet them as many times as possible, well in advance of your absence.
-The pet sitter should offer favorite treats to your cat or play with them and their favorite toys.
+- If your cat is staying home while you go on vacation, ask the pet sitter to meet them as many times as possible, well in advance of your absence.
+The pet sitter should offer your cat their favorite treats or play with them and their favorite toys.
 This will help your cat associate the pet sitter with something positive and pleasant.
-If your cat wants to run off let them.
-Do not confine them in order to force a meet and greet.
+If your cat wants to run off, let them.
+Do not confine them to force a meet and greet.

-Write down your daily routine and ask the pet sitter to follow it.
-Meals, playtime, grooming, lap-sitting interactions and other cat-specific important benchmarks should be followed as closely as possible in order to minimize stress for your cat.
-If you know the routine will change while you are gone, implement some of these changes several days before your departure so the cat has already begun the transition without the further stress of your absence.
+- Write down your daily routine and ask the pet sitter to follow it.
+Meals, playtime, grooming, lap-sitting interactions, and other important benchmarks should be followed as closely as possible in order to minimize stress for your cat.
+If you know the routine will change while you are gone, implement some of these changes several days before your departure, so the cat has already begun the transition without the further stress of your absence.

-Leave behind a scented item, such as a t-shirt that you’ve worn but not washed, for your cat.
+- Leave behind a scented item, such as a t-shirt that you’ve worn but not washed, for your cat.
 Leaving this in the cat's bed can help your cat feel comforted.
-Some cats also appreciate your recorded voice/message to be played while you're gone but others become upset, so test this before you leave to see if it might help.
+Some cats also appreciate your recorded voice/message to be played while you're gone but others become upset, so test this before you leave to see how they respond.

-If you will be boarding your cat be sure to bring some of their favorite things and items that smell like you along with them to the facility.
-Try to have the facility adhere to your normal feeding schedule and play times, if they offer them.
+- If you will be boarding your cat, be sure to bring some of their favorite toys or treats and items that smell like you along with them to the facility.
+Try to have the facility adhere to your normal feeding schedule and play times if they offer them.
 Tell the staff about what your cat likes to do or where they like to be pet and if you have to transport your cat, be sure to do so in a carrier covered with a towel.
 Keep them calm in the car by playing soft music and stabilizing the carrier with a seat belt or on the floor of the vehicle.
 You can also put some treats or favorite food in the carrier.

-Medications, nutritional supplements, and pheromones are also considerations for cats with stress and anxiety.
-Many of these items should be started prior to leaving for vacation and can be very helpful.
+- Medications, nutritional supplements, and pheromones are also considerations for cats with stress and anxiety.
+Many of these items should be started before leaving for vacation and can be very helpful.